XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 # Request for Review of Decision to Deregister Flux

-To: Mr Tom Rogers, Australian Electoral Commissioner
+To: Mr Tom Rogers, Australian Electoral Commissioner<br/>
 CC: The other members of the Commission: Justice Kelly, Chairperson, and Dr Gruen, the Australian Statistician.

 This is a request for the Commission to review the decision, made on the 24th of March 2022, to deregister "VOTEFLUX.ORG \| Upgrade Democracy!"
 (Flux) under s137(6) of the Electoral Act.